ahmed11dev/adv-blog/readme.md

-#blog system
+# blog system
+simple php & laravel plog

-you can in this blog use this features
+## you can in this blog use this features

- authantication system
+* authantication system
- activation user account with email reset password system by email
+* activation user account with email
+* reset password system by email